Shoplifting Attorney - Minnesota

 |Shoplifting property that is considered an explosive or controlled substance||Felony||Up to 10 years in prison and/or a $20,000 fine|

-Every case is unique, requiring a personalized legal strategy for each client.
+As your shoplifting attorney, know that we treat every case as being unique, requiring a personalized legal strategy for each client.
 But common defenses to theft charges include the lack of the requisite intent, whether the defendant had a claim of right to the alleged stolen property, and whether the State can prove the value of the property in order to meet the gross misdemeanor or felony thresholds for the criminal penalties.

 Most good theft defenses will require careful scrutiny by a Minnesota shoplifting attorney and even an investigator to interview key witnesses.
 The end result is a well thought out and strategic defense.